1 Legend of Apollo

-I smiled and waved the children goodbye as I passed by and told Rosa that I would be off early.
+As I passed by, I waved the children goodbye and told Rosa that I would leave early.
 I usually waited with her, but today was the day.
 I walked out of the building and headed straight to my car when a familiar face greeting me with a bright smile.

-“Lilianna dear, how are you?”
-Greta asked, smiling brightly at me.
-Her brown eyes stared at me tenderly as a mother would do.
+“Lilianna, dear.
+How are you?”
+Greta smiled brightly at me.
+Her brown eyes stared at me tenderly, as a mother would do.

 “I’m good.
-Thank you for always asking, Greta,” I said, smiling at her.
-She was one of my mother’s friends; a thoughtful selfless woman who took me in during my darkest days.
+Thank you for always asking, Greta.”
+She was one of my mother’s friends, a thoughtful, selfless woman who took me in during my darkest days.